 MR cine sequence showing fetal movements

 Sometimes we may contact you by phone or invite you into a clinic to discuss the results further and whether it would be useful to share the results of your scan with your consultant.
 When you give birth to your baby, the placenta will also come out (sometimes called the afterbirth).
 We will ask your permission to send your placenta for further examination by one of our expert team so that we can compare what the actual placenta is like with what we could see from the MRI.
-After your delivery we will also ask whether you might consider recruiting your baby into a follow up programme, the developing Human Connectome Project, (http://www.developingconnectome.org/) that would include an MR brain scan and later developmental assessment for your baby.
+After your delivery we will also ask whether you might consider recruiting your baby into a follow up programme, the developing Human Connectome Project, (https://www.developingconnectome.org/) that would include an MR brain scan and later developmental assessment for your baby.
 Each part of the study is voluntary and you can opt out at any stage.
 This will not affect your ongoing care.

 We will use a Phillips 3Tesla Achieva scanner for these studies.